Varshajadhav125/Periodic_Process_Logger_with_Auto_Scheduled_Log_Report_Facility/README.md

 # Periodic_Process_Logger_with_Auto_Scheduled_Log_Report_Facility
+It contains Source code and documentation on Periodic Process Logger with Auto Scheduled Log Report Facility.

 Name of the project : Periodic Process Logger with Auto Scheduled Log Report Facility.

 Technology used : System programming in python.